 Sony has revealed that they’re already selling the PS5 at a loss because of “strategic price points for hardware that were set lower than the manufacturing costs” the opposite can be said for weirdos on the internet, a.k.a. scalpers.

 One can argue that scalpers exist because people are there to tolerate them.
 They wouldn’t be doing it if they weren’t making money in the first place.
 The best way to deal with it is to *gasp* stop buying from them.
 But, I guess some people back then weren’t ready for that conversation just yet.

 As unfortunate as it all may sound, there is light at the end of this tunnel.
 Since its launch last November 12, 2020, stocks for the PS5 are somewhat improving even though it still might be inconsistent going into 2022.
 We have a global pandemic to thank for that.

 Retailers are getting creative when it comes to their strategies to prevent scalping.
-Selling a console through a bundle to throw of automated bot that focus on purchasing just the console alone, selling at a much higher price and then refunding the customer after the transaction is made, only allowing people who sign up for a personalized newsletter to receive a pre-order form, they all do their own little way of helping out those who just want to buy normally.
+Selling a console through a bundle to throw off an automated bot that focuses on purchasing just the console alone, selling at a much higher price, and then refunding the customer after the transaction is made, only allowing people who sign up for a personalized newsletter to receive a pre-order form, they all do their own little way of helping out those who just want to buy normally.
 Heck, I even managed to get myself one a couple of months ago because of these said tactics.

 No one likes a bully.
 Especially ones that affect our wallets.
 One of my favorite narratives that developed this year is finding out that scalpers are now losing money slowly, but steadily.
 It’s even gone as far as the bully getting bullied themselves.